Characters and situations originally appeared in The Once and Future War by Ges Seger

 A wave of recognition slowly broke over the briefing room.
 “Mr. O’Byrne, would you mind doing the honors?”
 Bob asked.

 “With pleasure.
-JEDI, edit sim.
+PHIDEAUX, edit sim.
 For the four stars highlighted, change their galactic positions to where they were at the time of the gamma ray event and allow the stars to move based on their recorded proper motion and galactic orbit.”

 “Reset simulation to starting positions and go,” Kevin commanded.